mxenabled/processor-tokens-client-quickstart/README.md

 account data with one of our Processing Partners.

 Here's an overview of the flow and concepts will be shown
-1. Create a user via the MX API
+1. Create a user via the MX API.
-2. Connect the user to an institution, like a bank, using MXconnect
+2. Connect the user to an institution, like a bank, using MXconnect.
-3. Verify the new member's accounts using MXconnect
+3. Verify the new member's accounts using MXconnect.
-4. Generate an authorization code for a single verified account
+4. Generate an authorization code for a single verified account.
 5. (What's next?)
 Share the authorization code with one of our partners to allow them access to that account's information.

 Extra information about the above flow
 - Users are an essential resource.
 We use their unique `guid` for nearly all of